 One entity that is not a part of the Agency's reporting entity but was in part, created by the Agency for special purposes, is accounted for as a jointly governed organization.
-Additional information regarding the Agency's jointly governed organization is provided in Notes 10 and 12.
 The following is a description of the jointly owned organization in which the Agency participates.